Eamonn Holmes addresses Ruth Langsford divorce for first time

-TV host mentioned news of ‘separation’ from wife of 14 years for first time
+TV host has addressed news of ‘separation’ from wife of 14 years

 Eamonn Holmes has addressed his divorce from wife Ruth Langsford while presenting his GB News breakfast show.